jaystey/jaystey.github.io/_posts/2025-05-04-golden-week.markdown

 Fingers crossed it'll begin to happen more and more often.

 Today I went bouldering at Play Mountain again.
 I've been going consistently twice a week like I did in Sydney.
-However I've been tired recently (not sleeping early enough) and I was disappointed with my climbing today.
+However I'm quite tired at the moment (not sleeping early enough) and I was disappointed with my climbing today.
 Even though I managed to repeate a hard problem I topped last time, I wasted all my forearm strength on a different one which I failed to complete despite the fact it was supposed to be two grades easier.
 But I totally